Modern history of Saudi Arabia: The reigns of Saud & Faisal: 1953–1975

 King Saud succeeded to the throne on his father's death in 1953.
 Oil provided Saudi Arabia with economic prosperity and a great deal of political leverage in the international community.
 The sudden wealth from increased production was a mixed blessing.
 Cultural life rapidly developed, primarily in the Hejaz, which was the center for newspapers and radio, but the large influx of foreigners increased the pre-existing propensity for xenophobia.
 At the same time, the government became increasingly wasteful and lavish.
 Despite the new wealth, extravagant spending led to governmental deficits and foreign borrowing in the 1950s.

-However, by the early 1960s an intense rivalry between the King and his half-brother, Faisal of Saudi Arabia emerged, fueled by doubts in the royal family over Saud's competence.
+However, by the early 1960s, an intense rivalry between the King and his half-brother, Faisal of Saudi Arabia emerged, fueled by doubts in the royal family over Saud's competence.
 This was of special concern given the Arab Cold War between Gamel Abdel Nasser's United Arab Republic and the pro-U.S. Arab monarchies.
 As a consequence, Saud was deposed in favor of Faisal in 1964.

 Between 1962 and 1970, the monarchy in Saudi Arabia faced one of the gravest threats to its survival from Yemen.

 In fact, the mid-1960s saw great external pressures generated by Saudi-Egyptian differences over Yemen.
 When civil war broke out in 1962 between Yemeni royalists and republicans, Egyptian forces entered Yemen to support the new republican government, while Saudi Arabia backed the royalists.

-Meanwhile, at the UN arena, Ahmad Shukeiri was relieved from his post as representative of Saudi Arabia at the UN after praising the fascist far-right organization Tacuara (that as in his the past views and diatribe was disapproved by other Arabs) and this embarrassed Arabs and caused Latin American objections.
-Shukeiri recalled the New York Times piece weeks earlier, that article's headline states clearly "Argentine Youths in Nazi Group Salute and Cry: 'Hail Tacuara!"
+At the UN, Ahmad Shukeiri was relieved of his post as representative of Saudi Arabia after praising the fascist far-right organization Tacuara which embarrassed Arab representatives and caused Latin American objections.
+Shukeiri named a New York Times piece weeks earlier, whose headline stated "Argentine Youths in Nazi Group Salute and Cry: 'Hail Tacuara!"